TritonDataCenter/manta/README.md

 see [Dave Pacheco](https://github.com/davepacheco)'s blog entry on [Fault Tolerence in Manta](http://dtrace.org/blogs/dap/2013/07/03/fault-tolerance-in-manta/) -- which, it must be said, received [the highest possible praise](https://twitter.com/eric_brewer/status/352804538769604609).

+* For help with working on Manta and testing your changes, see the [developer notes](docs/dev-notes.md)

 ## Community

 Community discussion about Manta happens in two main places: